Strivin0311/ai-learning/bases/math/linear_algebra.md

 # Linear Algebra
-*Here's some resources about Linear Algebra, epecially the Matrix Theory*
+*Here're some resources about Linear Algebra, epecially the Matrix Theory*

 ## Paper